AIARE 1 + Rescue Avalanche Course

 - High Quality Probe (modern, quick-draw style)

-The Blackbird AIARE 1 + Rescue is two courses rolled into one 3 day weekend.
+The Blackbird AIARE 1 + Rescue is two courses rolled into one 3 day program

 Day 1: Avalanche Rescue

-8:30 am Meet your guide at the ski resort.
-Open with introductions, gear up and load the lifts.
-If lifts are not available due to ski resort operations, we will use an alternative touring based venue and will adjust the pricing accordingly to reflect unused lift tickets.
-We’ll begin with covering gear and fundamental skills before moving into an instructor rescue demo and participant led scenarios.
+8:45 am Meet your guide at Donner Ski Ranch ski resort.
+Open with introductions, gear-up and load the lifts.
+If lifts are not available due to ski resort operations, we will use an alternative touring-based venue and will adjust the pricing accordingly to reflect unused lift tickets.
+We’ll begin with covering gear and fundamental skills before moving into an instructor rescue demo and participant-led scenarios.

-3:00 pm We close down the program to exit the ski area before close.
+4:00 pm We'll wind down the program to exit the ski area before close and debrief the major learning lessons of the day.

 Day 2: AIARE 1: Observations & Snowpack Tests